NordicPlayground/puck/_tutorials/display.md

 This gives us an `EPD_Class` upon which we can call convienient high-level methods such as `image` and `clear` to flash images, and clear the screen, respectively.

 Now that we have the possibility to write images to the screen, we need a way to transmit images over Bluetooth.
-For the display puck we have defined a custom GATT service ([read more about how GATT works in our BLE tutorial](ble.html)) with it's own UUID ("bftj display    ").
-A bluetooth UUID is 128 bits long, so we use a convention with 16 letters of 8 bit each. 'bftj' is a general prefix we've decided to use for all our pucks' UUIDs, to avoid collisions with other vendors.
+For the display puck we have defined a custom GATT service ([read more about how GATT works in our BLE tutorial](ble.html)) with it's own UUID `"bftj display    "`.
+A bluetooth UUID is 128 bits long, so we use a convention with 16 letters of 8 bit each. `'bftj'` is a general prefix we've decided to use for all our pucks' UUIDs, to avoid collisions with other vendors.

-The display service provides two characteristics: one for sending commands such as 'start image' and 'end image', and one for transmitting serialized compressed image data.
+The display service provides two characteristics: one for sending commands such as `start image` and `end image`, and one for transmitting serialized compressed image data.

 The nRF51822 doesn't have a lot of available memory (8kB of RAM is available to the programmer).
 As the display has 46464 pixels, we're not able to store entire images in memory at once.
 Because of this, our protocol revolves around sending and rendering images in chunks, so that only parts of the image ever needs to reside in memory at once.
 Specifically, the image transmission protocol first transfers the LZ77-compressed upper half of the image, in-place-decompresses it, and then draws it to the e-paper display.
 The same is then done for the lower part of the image.

 To control this flow, we need to define some commands: